enriquez/uiauto/README.md

 #### With Xcode

 The easiest way to build your app for UIAuto is to use Xcode.
-Open your app in Xcode, select the simulator, then build your project (command+b).
+Open your app in Xcode then build your project (command+b).
 This builds your app and places the resulting bundle in derived data.

 #### With xcodebuild